nextstrain/ncov/narratives/ncov_trees-background_it.md

 Gli altri virus hanno tra zero e undici mutazioni.
 <br><br>
 <!-- At the moment, this may not look much like a ‘tree’.
 Many of the sequences are identical – they sit together on vertical lines like A and B (some are on the left-most part of the tree). -->
-Al momento, questo potrebbe non assomigliare molto ad un 'albero'.
+Al momento, questo potrebbe non sembrare molto un 'albero'.
 Molte di queste sequenze sono identiche - stanno insieme su linee verticali, come A e B (alcune sono nella parte più a sinistra dell'albero).
 <!-- Others have unique or shared mutations and so sit on lines, or ‘branches’, going to the right. -->
 Altre hanno mutazioni uniche o condivise, per questo le troviamo su linee orizzontali, o 'rami' dirette verso destra.
 <!-- You can see how many mutations a branch has by hovering your mouse over it.-->
-Si puo' vedere quante mutazioni sono contenute in un ramo passandoci sopra con il mouse.
+Si puo' vedere quante mutazioni sono contenute in un ramo passandoci sopra il mouse.

 <!-- There is NO right-side text -->